yeoman/yeoman.io/app/_posts/blog/2016-12-03-hello-generator-1.0.md

 We've been [talking about releasing a 1.0](https://github.com/yeoman/generator/issues/766) release since February 2015.
 Yeoman has been around since 2012.
 Over those 4 years, it accumulated a lot of technical debt and depreciated API.
 We always put a lot of value in maintaining backward compatibility and making upgrading to new version of our core framework as smooth as possible.
 As such, we started in 2015 to release smaller sets of breaking changes as minor pre 1.0.

 It's hard to clearly define when we're ready to accept an API as good enough to be maintained as the baseline of our project.
 Stripping out useless and deprecated methods brought us to a point where we could clearly see some core accidental complexity.
-So, we're releasing 1.0 today fixing these and removing all the methods that had been marked a deprecated.
+So, we're releasing 1.0 today fixing these and removing all the methods that had been marked as deprecated.

-If you've been keeping up to date with past `yeoman-generator` release, we expect the update process to be relatively painless.
+If you've been keeping up to date with past `yeoman-generator` releases, we expect the update process to be relatively painless.

 ## Changes